Uterine Fibroids: What Are They?

 Other potential symptoms of uterine fibroids include pain during sexual intercourse and lower back pain.
 Because the leiomyomas can press against the bladder, they may provoke frequent urination.

+What's the difference between endometriosis and fibroid symptoms?
 Both uterine fibroids and endometriosis cause pelvic pain, and sometimes the two conditions can be confused.
 Someone with either endometriosis or fibroids may experience severe menstrual pain, as well as pain between periods.

 What Is Endometriosis?